Great Britain

 Things to do in Hull

 The city suffered greatly from heavy bombing during World War II, a period known as the Hull Blitz, and was one of the UK’s worst-affected cities outside London.
 After the war was over Hull went through a period of post-industrial decline and was largely neglected for years until the early 21st century, when public spending was distributed to new retail, commercial, education, and housing construction.
+With such a journey of regenerating the city, one of the many things to do in Hull and surrounding areas is to explore where destruction hit the city to see first-hand how it has been rebuilt to thrive again.

 EUR